 How will we do this?

-To increase the number of disadvantaged pupils who achieve at the expected standard of better in Reading, Writing and Maths combined at the end of Key Stage 2.
+To close the gap between disadvantaged pupils who achieve at the expected standard of better in Reading, Writing and Maths combined and their peers at the end of Key Stage 2.

 How will we do this?